–Geoff-Hart.com: Editing, Writing, and Translation —Home —Services —Books —Articles —Resources —Fiction —Contact me —Français |

 I’m making these recommendations now because it takes years to move from well-meaning discussion documents to implementation plans.
 It took England nearly 10 years to end food rationing after World War II.
 Infrastructure takes a particularly long time to plan and implement, and requires long-term funding.
 Given these delays and costs, we need to start now—as the Covid-19 pandemic showed us, we can’t afford to wait until a crisis occurs.
 Because we can’t know when an agricultural crisis will arrive, proposed solutions should ideally be rational, efficient, and cost-effective under current conditions.
 They should be tested on a small scale to confirm that they work and to identify problems that should be solved before large-scale implementation.
 Then they should be implemented widely so they are in place when the crisis arrives.

-On behalf of Canadians, not to mention our fellow humans elsewhere, I call on you to work with experts on each of the issues described in this white paper to ensure that we are able to respond rapidly and effectively to the climate crisis.
+On behalf of Canadians, not to mention our fellow humans around the world, I call on you to work with experts on each of the issues described in this white paper to ensure that we are able to respond rapidly and effectively to the climate crisis.

 AAFC (2020).
 Modelling where invasive alien insects are going next.
 Agriculture and Agri-Food Canada.